rileyjson/Cheetah-Sign/Documentation/README.md

 ### [Development.md](Development.md)

-Explains how to replicate our Cheetah Sign development environment.
+A guide on how to replicate our Cheetah Sign development environment

 ### [User.md](User.md)

-A user manual that shows how to use the various features of the application
+A user manual that shows how to use the various features of Cheetah Sign

 ### [Deployment.md](Deployment.md)

-A guide showing how to deploy the project to be used.
+A guide showing how to deploy Cheetah Sign